maresb/vpn-workaround-docker-bridge/README.md

 ## Client configuration

-For Windows, download [OpenVPN Connect for Windows](https://openvpn.net/client-connect-vpn-for-windows/).
+**For Windows**, download [OpenVPN Connect for Windows](https://openvpn.net/client-connect-vpn-for-windows/).
 This has been tested on version 3.1.2 (572) beta.
+Be sure to download v3 (beta) and not v2.

+**For MacOS**, download [OpenVPN Connect for MacOS](https://openvpn.net/vpn-server-resources/connecting-to-access-server-with-macos/#future-replacement-for-openvpn-connect-client).
+This has been tested on version 3.1.0 (890) beta.
+Be sure to download the "Future replacement" and not version 2.

 Start "OpenVPN Connect" and import the `vpn-workaround-client.ovpn` file, press "Add" and connect.
 Press the triple-bars button in the upper-left, select "Settings" and turn on "Reconnect on Reboot."